 The syndicator is a specialist in real estate investing.

 Larger properties allow for economies of scale, making professional management affordable that might not be available with smaller properties.
-The management fees are less as a percent of income with the larger properties.

 Some Disadvantages of Syndicated Property Investment:

-- No ability to create a long term passive income earning potential
+- No ability to create a long term passive income earning potential from individual property ownership

-- Investment is illiquid
+- Investment is not liquid